SABoev20/SABoev20/README.md

 <h1 align = "left">Hi, My name is Simeon Boev :)</h1>

 I am currently a student at <a style = "text-decoration: none;"  href="https://github.com/codingburgas">@codingburgas</a> 🎓, where I am studying programming.
-I have a passion for exploring new technologies and leveraging them to address real-world challenges 👨🏻‍💻.
-At present, I am deeply engaged in becoming full-stack web developer.
-My main languages are Java and Javascript.
+I have a passion for learning new things and mastering new technologies.
+Right now, I am looking for a job to connect my passion for software development with a profesional career.
+My main languages are Java, C++ and Javascript.

-### Talking about Personal Stuffs:
+### Personal Stuff:
-- ✨ &nbsp; Favourite language: Java
+- ✨ &nbsp; My Favourite language: Java
-- 🙂 &nbsp; Fun fact: Love to yap
+- 🙂 &nbsp; Fun fact: The code for NASA’s Mars rovers is written in C++ to handle the harsh environment of space efficiently!
 - 📫 &nbsp; Get in touch with me: SABoev20.codingburgas.bg

 ### Languages